kevintuchman/https-kevintuchman.github.io/index.md

 ```

 Even though you could memorize all the syntax, you should just bookmark the list [instead](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).
 Also, Github has its own version of Markdown syntax so some Markdown may not work here, possibly.
 Even though I'm a novice at coding, I found Markdown easier to learn compared to other syntax because it only requires you to use non-alphabetic characters to use.

+## Lab 02 "Cheat Sheet"

+pwd - print working directory

+ls - list

+path – means to get to a particular file or directory; there are two types of paths: absolute or relative

+cd – change directories

+ls -a – lists the contents of directory e.g. hidden files